daattali/beautiful-jekyll/_posts/2020-10-27-how-a-capsule-wardrobe-made-my-life-easier-and-saved-me-money.md

 ---
 layout: post
-title: 'How a Capsule Wardrobe Made my Life Easier and Saved Me Money '
+title: "How a Capsule Wardrobe Made my Life Easier and Saved Me Money "
-subtitle: ''
+subtitle: ""
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
 thumbnail-img: "/uploads/headshot.jpg"
-share-img: ''
+share-img: ""
 tags:
   - decluttering your wardrobe
   - capsule wardrobe
   - capsule wardrobe guide
   - wardrobe declutter
   - simple wardrobe
 description: Having a capsule wardrobe can save time and money.
+redirect_from:
+- 2020-10-27-how-a-capsule-wardrobe-made-my-life-easier-and-saved-me-money
 ---

 Are you swimming in clothes?
 Or just want to get better at figuring out what to wear?
 This was me a handful of years back.
 I asked for help from a trusted friend.
 And booted sooo much out.
 Like teacher clothes I no longer needed as a stay at home mom.
 From there, I wanted to simplify and get better at figuring out my clothing situation.
 It was quite the process, but worth it now that I'm mostly out the other side.
 I know what I like now!
 I eventually learned about capsule wardrobes and created my own method (because I'm always planning ha!) for creating one because I became super overwhelmed with all of the ways they can be done.
 Today on the blog, I'm sharing with you how a capsule wardrobe can make your life easier, plus save you money long term.

 ## So, what is a capsule wardrobe?